My First Burning Man 2002 - A Virgin on the Playa

 You could barely hear it at first, but they had started playing some Buddhist music.
 Everyone got quiet.
 It was amazing.
 The crowd became perfectly silent in only seconds.
 It never works this well when they sing the national anthem at ball games.
 Here was the biggest group of non-conformist I have ever seen, perfectly conforming to a social cue.
 I was amazed.

 It was so quiet you could hear the wind which had died down.
 And then you could hear the flame.
 The fire had started inside the Temple.
 The music changed.
 Someone began singing "Amazing Grace" over the PA system.
-Still there was quiet.
-People just watched in silenced.
+Except for this single voice, there was quiet.
+People watched in silenced.

 With all its wooden lace, this structure had more air than the man.
 It burned faster and hotter.
 The flames also went higher than the night before even though it was a shorter structure.
 It was indeed a beautiful fire.